Barnes & Noble Announces National Tabletop Gaming Meetup at All Stores Next Saturday

 Another maker-faire was announced last month when B&N and Make magazine renewed their partnership.

 Today, Barnes & Noble announced a national tabletop gaming meet-up taking place at all of their stores next Saturday (April 30, 2016).
-This national event follows weekly gaming events that began only last month in several B&N stores.
+This national event follows weekly gaming events that offer games that pay real money that began only last month in several B&N stores.

 “The tabletop gaming industry has always had a wide appeal to Americans as a fun, engaging pastime, but we see Barnes & Noble’s entry into events and gatherings as a game changer,” said Andrew Lupp of the gaming industry organization, PSI.
 “Few retailers can offer a store environment that’s already tailor-made for gaming.
 Barnes & Noble has always had a fantastically curated selection of games.
 Now they’re creating the social experience and building new communities to bring these games to many more gamers around the country.”